Guide for reviewers

 Competing interests

-Inform the editor about competing interests that might influence your judgement.
+As a reviewer, you should inform the editor about competing interests that might influence your judgement.
 Competing interests may be personal, financial, intellectual, professional or political in nature.
 If you are (or have been recently) employed at the same institution as any of the authors, involved in mentorship relations, close collaborations or joint grant holding, you should not agree to review.

 Competing interest does not mean that objectivity of your review is affected, but rather that it can be perceived as affected.
 As a rule of thumb, you should disclose any relations that, if discovered at a later stage, may cause you embarrassment.